 When planning travel to Mexico you should consider the weather and seasons so you can make informed decisions about where to go and what to pack.
 Many people automatically assume that the weather throughout Mexico is always hot, but that's not the case.
 Mexico is a large country and its weather can vary greatly from one destination to another.

 The weather in Mexico is determined not only by latitude but also by altitude.
-Mexico has tropical forests, dry deserts, fertile valleys and snow-capped mountains.
+Mexico has tropical forests, dry deserts, fertile valleys, and snow-capped mountains.
 Since Mexico's terrain is extremely varied, so is the weather.
-On the coast the climate is generally balmy year-round, but some months are rainy and others dry, and Mexico City can have days that are quite chilly, and nights that are downright frigid.
+On the coast, the climate is generally balmy year-round, but some months are rainy and others dry, and Mexico City can have days that are quite chilly, and nights that are downright frigid.

 Weather by Region

-There are regional variations to Mexico's weather which we will look at in the following pages.
-Click through the links below to read about weather conditions in different areas of Mexico, and to see average annual temperatures for various destinations.
+There are regional variations to Mexico's weather which we will look at in more detail below.
+Read on to learn about weather conditions in different areas of Mexico, and to see average annual temperatures for various destinations.